What is greater than ‘done-for-you’ math warm ups?

 When I started creating resources for other teachers in my content area, I knew that to be really helpful, I would need to look at teacher pain points and create resources that make teachers’ lives easier.
-So, I really started asking myself, “What do 4th and 5th-grade teachers frequently need to create, but rarely have the time to create well?”
+So, I really started asking myself, “What do 4th and 5th-grade teachers frequently need to create but rarely have the time to create well?”
 The answer I came up with was reviews and warm-ups.

-As educators we spend so much of the little content creation time we have developing concepts for direct instruction, creating assessments, and working through lessons and activities, but when it comes to basic review (which all students need), our efforts are sometimes lagging because we all know we can just “throw something together” to fulfill that need.
+As educators, we spend so much of the little content creation time we have developing concepts for direct instruction, creating assessments, and working through lessons and activities, but when it comes to basic review (which all students need), our efforts are sometimes lagging because we all know we can just “throw something together” to fulfill that need.

 With that in mind, I set out to create a math warm-up for the busy teacher.
 Something that could either integrate into the full-class environment, be assigned independently to students, or given to a Special Education teacher for a small group activity or pull-out.
-I wanted to create something that was similar enough every day to create a routine, so students can conquer the task independently with little direction, yet creative enough to hold off the feeling of redundancy or “been-there-done-that.”
+I wanted to create something that was similar enough every day to create a routine, so students could conquer the task independently with little direction, yet creative enough to hold off the feeling of redundancy or “been-there-done-that.”

-What I ended up with was daily math warm-ups for the full year all designed to spiral in and formatively assess previously-learned content for fourth and fifth-grade classes.
+What I ended up with was daily math warm-ups for the full year, all designed to spiral in and formatively assess previously learned content for fourth and fifth-grade classes.

 How does it work?